kintaro85/Civilization-Cover/README.md

 I have implemented a "world" containing 18 "land" objects, each containg 25 "blocks" objects.

+New folder contains images and sounds i have used to play around.

 I tried to implement features of the original game:

 -the undiscored map rapresented visually as a "fog", wich dissipates as new land get